AdobeDocs/analytics.en/help/implement/id/analytics-extension.md

 To use the Visitor ID Service using the Adobe Analytics tag extension, include the Experience Cloud ID Service tag extension in your tag property.

-1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
+1. Log in to [Adobe CX Enterprise](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.
 1. Locate the desired tag property.
 1. Navigate to **[!UICONTROL Extensions]**, then select the **[!UICONTROL Catalog]** tab.